How local services are affected by the coronavirus pandemic

 Our day centres are open.

-The Civic Centre is currently open for limited services only.
-You can book a face-to-face appointment only where enquiries cannot be resolved online or by phone.
-Go to: www.richmond.gov.uk or call 020 8891 1411.
+The Civic Centre is currently open for limited services only from 10am to 4pm, Monday to Friday.
+You can also book a face-to-face appointment by calling 020 8891 1411, only where enquiries cannot be resolved online or by phone.

 Please continue to access services online if you can, or contact services by telephone: